 Another thing to note is that when a dog uses yawning as a calming signal, it doesn’t necessarily mean a sign of submissiveness.
 Dominant dogs have also been recorded yawning at submissive dogs to show that they are not interested in fighting.

-Another reason your dog may be yawning is that he is stressed or anxious.
+Another reason your dog may be yawning is that they are stressed or anxious.
 This behavior will be illustrated in a more obvious way as the dog trains.
 Training your dog to do something new can be just as stressful dog as it can be for you the trainer.

-Negative emotions such anxiety and stress are sometimes shown by a group of signals along with yawning, for example, a pacing dog keeps licking lips and yawning with his tail low and ears flattened is a good indicator that the dog is feeling stressed.
+Negative emotions such as anxiety and stress are usually grouped.
+Signs of anxiety appear in clusters along with yawning, for example, a pacing dog licks lips constantly, and yawning with his tail low and ears flattened is a good indicator of critical signs of stress in a dog.

 Here are examples of the signals that can be clustered with a dog yawn: